netshepsky/VRC-PitVipers/README.md

 - Move/scale the game object until the glasses are in the desired spot
 - Turn the pit vipers game object back off (the child object, not the one with the VRCFury component on it)
 - ???
-- PROFIT.
+- PROFIT!
 NOW YOU LOOK SICK AS FUCK (toggle them on in your radial menu, under Clothing -> Pit Vipers)

 # Sources
 Glasses model by Linnaeus - [https://sketchfab.com/3d-models/pit-viper-style-glasses-5a4c994f0b7342f48783325f4b001731](https://sketchfab.com/3d-models/pit-viper-style-glasses-5a4c994f0b7342f48783325f4b001731)